-“Let’s test it,” Jack wanted to remove all doubt.
+“Let’s test it,” Jack wants to remove all doubt.
 “You’ve kissed him, a lot it sounds like.
-So sitting here with me, kiss him Scott, and I can tell if you’re turned on.”
+So sitting here with me, kiss him, Scott, so I can tell if you’re turned on.”

 “These are the games girls play.”
-Scott demurred.
+Scott demurs.
 “You’re torturing yourself, Jack.
 We’re over.
-The only thing that’s changed is now I’m not ashamed to admit we loved each other.
-I was the asshole and lost him.
+The only thing that’s changed now is I’m not ashamed to admit we loved each other.
+I was an asshole and lost him.
 He moved on and now moved on again.
 He’s so hot-blooded.
 He’ll burn you up.”

 “That’s what Coach said last week.”

 “Why did he comment on my crappy swim year.”